Hank the Angry Drunken Dwarf: Most Beautiful Person poll

 In May 1998, People Magazine conducted an online poll on their website asking the public to vote to determine the "Most Beautiful People" in the world as part of the promotion for their annual Spring issue.
 The film Titanic had been released the previous winter, and had a prominent position in American popular culture.
 There were indications that People's editors simply assumed that the film's leading star, Leonardo DiCaprio, would automatically garner the most votes.

 The magazine also allowed readers to submit a write-in candidate.
-The suggestion to vote for Hank the Angry Drunken Dwarf started on a Stern fan website and was discussed on message boards, and Howard Stern mentioned it on air a few times.
+The suggestion to vote for Hank the Angry Drunken Dwarf started on a Stern fan website and was discussed on message boards, and Stern mentioned it on air a few times.
 Word started to spread and votes for Hank started coming into People Online at a rate of fifty per minute.
 The voting lasted a week, and by that Wednesday Hank had garnered 50,000 votes as a write-in candidate.

 The following Tuesday, the official poll results were posted and Hank the Angry Drunken Dwarf had won by a landslide with 230,169 votes.
 DiCaprio's final tally was 14,471 votes (third place).
 In second-place was another write-in candidate, professional wrestler Ric Flair, with 17,145 votes.
 The executive editor of People was none too thrilled with the poll's outcome, stating, "Frankly, I think it's stupid."

 When People's "50 Most Beautiful People" issue was released, DiCaprio appeared on the cover.
 (The magazine photographed Hank so that he was mentioned on their website along with the more famous runners-up).

 Details of what had happened with the poll were picked up by various media; as one writer explained, "Voting for Hank offered people a chance to violate People's expectations while still playing by its rules".
 Some observers concluded that the reaction by the public to vote for Hank was a veiled commentary on how the media assumes that the masses are easily manipulated into liking what is marketed to them.
 The New York Times quoted a participant in the poll as stating, "The 'media' tells us what food to eat, what movies to see, what music to listen to, who to vote for politically and what kind of people are attractive enough to have relationships with!...Voting for 'Hank the Dwarf' is a reflection of how the people really feel about media!"

 And some saw it as public recognition of Hank's "inner beauty."
 Hank himself often wondered what it all meant.